 Although you will always grieve for your loved one, the intensity of grief should fade over time.
 As with the experience of grief, the rate at which that happens is individual and depends on the circumstances.
 You cannot have any expectations when it comes to grieving.
 You can’t force grief away, especially by ignoring it, but there are ways to cope with grief and help it fade more quickly.
 An important thing to consider is that others cannot always perceive how you feel, so it is important to express your grief to others when you need their support.

 Talking to others about your loved one’s death and your grief can be awkward for all involved, but it is vital to the coping process.
 Initially those you talk to should focus on listening, not try to take away your feelings, or burden you with theirs.
 There will be time as you recover for sharing each other’s feelings and supporting each other.

 There is never a best thing to say, so no one should be afraid of saying the wrong thing.
-However, cliched reassurances should be avoided, such as ‘your loved one is in a better place now,’ ‘look what you still have to be thankful for’, or ‘maybe it was for the best.’
+However, cliched reassurances should be avoided, such as ‘your loved one is in a better place now,’ ‘look what you still have to be thankful for’, ‘you need to move on,’ ‘everything happens for a reason,’ or ‘maybe it was for the best.’
 It helps to share positive feelings and memories of your loved one.
 Even talking about anything else can be helpful.